Guidelines for Admission

 Those students who seek to enter Rutgers Classics from another graduate program are evaluated on an individual basis.
 Generally such applicants should expect that no more than 12 credits will be transferred from their previous institution.

 Rutgers Classics offers a number of funding options to PhD students.
-The standard package is five years, with a fellowship stipend for the first and last years, and a teaching assistantship for the middle three years.
+The standard package is five years, with a fellowship stipend for the first, third, and last years, and a teaching assistantship for the second and fourth years.
 In addition, advanced students may be given the opportunity to teach as a part-time lecturer in the undergraduate curriculum or at neighboring institutions.

-- Graduate School Excellence Fellowship, which carries an annual stipend and tuition remission for five years.
+- Graduate School Excellence Fellowship, which carries an annual stipend (currently $25,000/year) and tuition remission for five years.

 - Presidential Fellowship, which carries a significantly enhanced stipend and tuition remission for two years.